Does American Battery Technology (ABAT) Pay a Dividend? (2026)

 No. American Battery Technology does not pay a dividend.
 It is an early-commercial, pre-profit company that reinvests capital into ramping its recycling facility and developing its lithium project, and it has been funding itself through equity issuance and government grants rather than returning cash to shareholders.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with ABAT's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with ABAT's investor relations page or your broker before acting on them.